APA Format Quick Guide

-- Any quotation longer than 39 words should be made into a freestanding block of text and have the quotation marks removed (see p.
+- Any quotation longer than 39 words should be made into a freestanding “block” of text, with no quotation marks (see p.
 171 of your APA manual and p.
 9 of Liberty University’s sample APA paper).

 - The parenthetical citation with the page number on block quotes follows the quote and period, with no additional punctuation after it (unlike shorter quotes, where the parenthetical citation falls within the sentence itself with the period following it).

 - If no author is given, use a shortened version of the title in the citation rather than an author’s name.
-This is very uncommon; you may need to sleuth around a bit to discern the author(s) of a resource, but the Internet makes this relatively easy.
+Note that this is very uncommon; you may need to sleuth around a bit to discern the author(s) of a resource, but the Internet makes this relatively easy.

 - If the publication date is unknown, use “n.d.” in its place (include the periods, but not the quotation marks).

 - For citations that have 6 or more authors, cite the surname of the first author followed by “et al.” in text for even the first citation, as if you had already named the authors: e.g. (Arden et al., 2012).

-- Center the word “References” (without quotation marks or bold font) on the top line of a new page.
+- Center the word “References” (without quotation marks or bold font) on the top line of a new page following your conclusion.
 This term is also a section title; not a heading.

 - Use hanging indents (the first line of each entry should be left-justified, with lines two+ indented ½” from the left margin).
-The YouTube video linked to the title of our sample APA paper will show you how to do this; that section begins at 8:40.
+See the reference entries video tutorial.

 - Alphabetize all entries by the first word in each (usually the first author’s last name for each).